nolliegray/stepiii/README.md

 **[U] Increments**
 The two sets of buttons next to the number display are for increasing or decreasing the note number or MIDI channel.

 MIDI notes can range from 0 to 127 and MIDI channels can range from 1 to 16.
-The default channel is 10 and tracks 1-7 are 36, 38, 42, 46, 41, 49, and 51.
+The default channel is 10 and tracks 1-7 are: 49, 51, 46, 42, 38, 41, and 36.

 ![Note MIDI](img/stepiii_Note-MIDI.png)

 ## Perform - Mute, Repeats & Cycle